 There is no vaccine available so it can only be prevented by avoiding mosquito bites.
 The mosquito that carries dengue can bite day and night.
 Symptoms include high fever, severe headache and body ache (dengue was previously known as ‘breakbone fever’).
 Some people develop a rash and experience diarrhoea.
 There is no specific treatment, just rest and paracetamol – do not take aspirin as it increases the likelihood of haemorrhaging.
 See a doctor to be diagnosed and monitored.

 Travellers are advised to prevent mosquito bites by taking these steps:

 Traveller’s diarrhoea is by far the most common problem affecting travellers.
-In over 80% of cases, traveller’s diarrhoea is caused by a bacteria (there are numerous potential culprits), and therefore responds promptly to treatment with antibiotics.
+In over 80% of cases, it is caused by bacteria (there are numerous potential culprits), and therefore responds promptly to treatment with antibiotics.
 Treatment with antibiotics will depend on your situation – how sick you are, how quickly you need to get better, where you are etc.